haffiirfan/SafetyIQ-Intelligent-Construction-Site-Safety-Monitoring-Incidental-System/README.md

 ## Abstract

 Automated PPE-detection demonstrations are common; automated PPE-detection **systems** are not.
-Most published prototypes end at the bounding box — a model that draws boxes around hardhats in a notebook, with no path from detection to decision. **SafetyIQ** closes that gap.
+Most published prototypes end at the bounding box a model that draws boxes around hardhats in a notebook, with no path from detection to decision. **SafetyIQ** closes that gap.
 The system fine-tunes **YOLOv11m** on a curated, class-imbalance-corrected PPE dataset, and pairs it with a **retrieval-augmented generation (RAG) pipeline** (`sentence-transformers → ChromaDB → Qwen2.5-1.5B-Instruct`) that synthesizes grounded incident summaries from structured detection logs, rather than free-associating from an LLM's parametric memory.
 Both are wrapped in a normalized relational schema, a FastAPI/WebSocket real-time inference service, a React dashboard, and a fully containerized Docker Compose deployment.

-The project was undertaken as an independent, solo-built prototype with the explicit goal of demonstrating **end-to-end AI systems engineering**: dataset curation and class-imbalance correction, model fine-tuning, retrieval-grounded NLP, relational data modeling, real-time infrastructure, and containerized deployment — evaluated quantitatively, with results reported honestly, including the trade-offs and current limitations of a solo-developed, CPU-deployed system.
+The project was undertaken as an independent, solo-built prototype with the explicit goal of demonstrating **end-to-end AI systems engineering**: dataset curation and class-imbalance correction, model fine-tuning, retrieval-grounded NLP, relational data modeling, real-time infrastructure, and containerized deployment, evaluated quantitatively, with results reported honestly, including the trade-offs and current limitations of a solo-developed, CPU-deployed system.

 ---